lexffe/discorder/README.md

 #Discorder

-An interactive command line discord client (Would not reccomend for use atleast before 0.1, 0.2 will be a lot more usable with history and other stuff)
+An interactive command line discord client, currently in it's alpha state, so bugs will be found.

-##Installing
+If you want to join my discord channel to ask questions or do whatever then here's a link https://discord.gg/0vYlUK2XBKlmxGrX

+##Installing/Running

 #### Latest Alpha

-Try the latest alpha versio here: https://github.com/jonas747/discorder/releases/tag/v0.1.1
+Try the latest alpha versio here: https://github.com/jonas747/discorder/releases/tag/v0.2.0

 ####compiling from repo